Kelda Roys: 2018 gubernatorial campaign

-Wisconsin Senate
+Wisconsin Senate (2021–present)

-In March 2020, Fred Risser, the longest-serving legislator in American history, announced he would retire from his seat in the Wisconsin State Senate at the end of the current term.
-Roys announced her candidacy to run for the open seat.
+In March 2020, Fred Risser, the longest-serving legislator in American history, announced he would retire from his seat in the Wisconsin State Senate at the end of the 2019-2020 term.
+Roys announced her candidacy to run for the open seat on March 27.
 The race, in the heavily Democratic region of Dane County, Wisconsin, attracted six other candidates in a crowded Democratic primary, which was also defined by the COVID-19 pandemic in Wisconsin and the protests against institutional racism prompted by the murder of George Floyd.
 In the August primary, Roys prevailed over her six competitors, winning 40% of the vote.
-She was unopposed in the November general election, and assumed office in January 2021.
+She was unopposed in the November general election and assumed office in January 2021.

 In 2023, after Melissa Agard stepped down as Senate Democratic Caucus leader, Roys announced a bid to succeed her, but was defeated by Dianne Hesselbein.
 In 2024, Roys was re-elected unopposed.

-In December 2024, Roys was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort hosted by the Future Caucus.

 In February 2025, Roys, alongside state representative Brienne Brown, proposed legislation to prevent landlords from engaging in price collusion.
 In April 2025, Roys, alongside state representative Lisa Subeck, proposed the "Abortion Rights Restoration Act," which would establish a right to abortion in Wisconsin Law.

 Roys is a member of the Joint Committee on Finance, which is in charge of the state budget.
 She co-leads the legislature's Reproductive Freedom Workgroup and is a member of the LGBTQ+ caucus.

-2026 gubernatorial election
+2026 gubernatorial campaign

-Throughout 2024 and into 2025, pundits in Wisconsin began speculating about whether governor Tony Evers, who would be 79 at the end of a potential third term, would run again.
-Evers formally announced on July 24, 2025, that he would not run for re-election in 2026, with Roys expressing interest in running a month later.
-Roys' decision, however, was delayed due to a fear of violence and personal attacks against herself and her family.
-On September 15, 2025, Roys officially began a campaign for governor of Wisconsin, claiming that "extremists" like president Donald Trump and business owner Elon Musk were a threat to democracy in her campaign launch and calling to fund public education, make healthcare more affordable, and create new jobs in the state.
+Throughout 2024 and into 2025, pundits in Wisconsin began speculating about whether governor Tony Evers—who would be 79 at the end of a potential third term—would run again.
+Evers formally announced on July 24, 2025, that he would not run for re-election in 2026; Roys expressed interest in running a month later.
+Roys' decision to enter the race was delayed due to fear of violence and personal attacks against herself and her family; Roys' name had been on the list of potential targets of Minnesota political assassin Vance Luther Boelter, found at the time of his arrest in June 2025.

+On September 15, 2025, Roys began her campaign for governor of Wisconsin, claiming that "extremists" like president Donald Trump and Elon Musk were a threat to democracy, and calling to fund public education, make health care more affordable, and create new jobs in the state.
+Following the deaths of Renée Good and Alex Pretti, Roys called for ICE to be abolished, and for their agents to face prosecution.
+At an April Democratic primary forum, Roys called for the establishment of a statewide public option in Wisconsin, with health care coverage comparable to that of state employees and legislators.
+She called for giving local municipalities more control over the siting of AI data centers in their communities.
+She also rejected an outright moratorium on the construction of AI data centers.

+Roys ultimately placed third in the primary, behind David Crowley and Francesca Hong.